peixiaoqiang/hummingbird/README.md

 ```
 ## Spark Controller
 Spark Controller is a controller based on Kubernetes Informer that enable to watch spark driver pod to retrieve and store spark application information.
 There is also a http server to access.
 You can find more details in [spark-controller](spark/README.md).
+## Spark Webhook for Kuberentes
+Spark Webhook is a Kubernetes admission webhook service.
+Admission webhooks are HTTP callbacks that receive admission requests and do something with them.
+It can dynamically mutate the Spark driver pod.
+Please find more details in [Dynamic Admission Control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) and [spark-webhook](spark/webhook/README.md).
 ## Requirements
 ### Version
 Kubernetes version v1.9.x+.